kurisaW/PSE51-docs/pse51/munlock/README.md

 The [ENOSYS] error condition has been removed as stubs need not be provided if an implementation does not support the Range Memory Locking option.

-*End of informative text.*

----

-UNIX® is a registered Trademark of The Open Group.
-POSIX™ is a Trademark of The IEEE.
-Copyright © 2001-2024 The IEEE and The Open Group, All Rights Reserved